Carter Hutton: Buffalo Sabres

 Having concluded his two-year deal with the Blues, Hutton agreed to a three-year, $8.25 million contract with the Buffalo Sabres on July 1, 2018.
 Following the signing, Hutton was praised by Buffalo's goaltending coach for being "an ideal partner for Linus Ullmark."
 He earned his first win with the Sabres on October 6, 2018, in a 3–1 win over the New York Rangers.
 Following the win, Hutton was the Sabres' starting goaltender until October 13, against the Arizona Coyotes.
 He returned as the starter for the Sabres by November and helped them win four consecutive regular season games for the first time since December 2014.
 Hutton finished his first season with the Sabres organization with an 18–25–5 record as they failed to qualify for the playoffs.

 Hutton returned to the Sabres for the 2019–20 season where he shared the net with Ullmark once again.
 Early in the season, Hutton earned his first shutout as a starter for the Sabres in a 4–0 win over the Dallas Stars on October 14.
 A few days later, he set a franchise record for most saves during a regular-season game with 47 made during a shutout of the Los Angeles Kings.
 As a result of these shutouts, Hutton led league goaltenders in save percentage, goals-against average, and even-strength save percentage.
 He was subsequently named the NHL's Third Star of the Week for the week ending on October 21, 2019.

 Following his back-to-back shutouts, Hutton had failed to win a game and was replaced as team starter on December 19 following a 6–1 loss.
 Since that game, Ullmark started the team's next eight games before Hutton was named the starter again on January 11, 2020.
 However, Hutton made 29 saves in the 6–3 loss to the Vancouver Canucks.
 After posting a 0-8-4 record from October 24 through January 30, it was discovered that Hutton was suffering from a vision problem.
-He was again replace by Ullmark as the team's starter before he was injured during a game against the Ottawa Senators in late January.
+He was again replaced by Ullmark as the team's starter before he was injured during a game against the Ottawa Senators in late January.
 Due to this injury, Hutton was appointed the starter with rookie Jonas Johansson as his backup.
 He finished the regular season with a 12–14–4 record in 31 appearances and a career-low goals-against average and save percentage.

 Hutton returned to the Sabres for his final time during the 2020–21 season.
 He was limited to only 13 games during the season, posting a 3.47 goals against average and an .886 save percentage.
+His final season was derailed by a significant ankle injury.